 Whether you're dressing up a rental, giving an '80s space a makeover, or doing a full renovation, modern kitchen decor can turn your space into the kitchen of your dreams.
 Sleek, clean kitchens pair best with contemporary decor.
 It doesn't have to be too simple, either: Touches of unique style can add personality to your space, from Scandanavian minimalism to Southern farmhouse charm.

-If you're considering undertaking a kitchen remodel in the new year, now's your chance to gather inspiration.
+If you're considering undertaking a kitchen remodel, now's your chance to gather inspiration.
 These modern kitchens run the gamut from midcentury to new traditional, to updated takes on now-trendy styles like modern farmhouse.
 And while they're all gorgeous and sure to send you into a design swoon, they're also highly functional and have some clever takeaway tips—so be sure to take notes.

-Scroll ahead for our favorite inspiring modern kitchen designs for a happier, healthier, and more functional year ahead.
+Scroll ahead for our favorite inspiring modern kitchen designs.

 Islands in the kitchen are getting bigger—and we're all for it.
 This ultra-wide option is as functional as it is statement-making, with space for four and a sophisticated design we'd characterize as "new traditional."
 But we're also taken with the light fixtures chosen for this space.
 Far from your run-of-the-mill pendant lamps, these oversized shades infuse a bit of whimsy into the space—without sacrificing the classic vibe.

 This tile option isn't for wallflowers—but it's absolutely perfect for making sure your kitchen doesn't resemble everyone else's.
 The bright and cheery pairing of blue and yellow is echoed in the homeowner's accessories and appliances too, bringing a cohesive and intentional feel to this slightly off-the-wall look.
 The resulting space is packed with personality—and firepower, as that impressive range proves.